Reexamining constraints on neutron star properties from perturbative QCD: Implications for neutron stars

-So far we have focused on the most optimistic scenarios where the matching to PQCD is performed at $\mu_\pqcd=2.4$ GeV, and have focused on $X=4$ which predicts the largest value of $P_\pqcd$.
-The constraining power of PQCD EOSs decreases drastically as the matching point is raised.
-For \cref{eq:pmaxbound} imposed at $\mu_\pqcd=2.6$ GeV, only NS EOSs with $\cmax=0.75$ can potentially be ruled out, a condition tightens to $\cmax\gtrsim 0.9$ for matching performed at $\mu_\pqcd=2.8$ GeV.
-If the matching is done above $\sim2.9$ GeV, \cref{eq:pmaxbound} becomes completely irrelevant.
-Furthermore, lowering the renormalization scale $X$ also limits the potential of such constraints.
-At $X=1$, no NS EOS that supports $2\msol$ can be ruled out.
+Up until now, I have focused on the most optimistic scenarios where the matching to pQCD is performed at $\mu_\pqcd=2.4$ GeV, and have chosen $X=4$ which yields the highest pressure $P_\pqcd$.
+The constraints weaken drastically if the matching point is raised to higher baryon chemical potentials.
+For \cref{eq:pmaxbound} imposed at $\mu_\pqcd=2.6$ GeV, only NS EOSs with $\cmax\gtrsim0.75$ can potentially be ruled out, a condition tightens to $\cmax\gtrsim 0.9$ for matching at $\mu_\pqcd=2.8$ GeV.
+If pQCD is imposed above $\mu_B\approx2.9$ GeV, \cref{eq:pmaxbound} becomes completely irrelevant.
+Furthermore, lowering the renormalization scale $X$ also reduces the strength of such constraints.
+At $X=1$, no NS EOSs that support $2\msol$ can be ruled out, even with soft N3LO contribution to the dense quark matter EOS included.

-To account for the uncertainties associated with $X$, we perform a simple inference by noting that while PQCD predictions for $P_\pqcd$ are huge, the uncertainties for number densities are controlled.
-We therefore fix $n_\pqcd$ to the fiducial value $5~\fmic$, but sample $P_\pqcd$ randomly from a uniform (and log-uniform) distribution on $[0.5, 3]$ GeV/fm$^{3}$, the predicted range at $\mu_\pqcd=2.4$ GeV.
-Analysis in \cref{fig:muCs} is then repeated but uses this mocked set of $P_\pqcd$ instead.
-Unsurprisingly, the posteriors on $C_s$ are almost identical to the priors even for $\mu_B\gtrsim2.0$, a result independent of values of $\mu_\pqcd$, whether or not varying $n_\pqcd$, or if the N3LO contributions are included (\cref{sec:n3lo}), or raising $n_\ceft$ \footnote{Priors that favor large $P_\pqcd$ would help, but it is not clear such choices are justified.
-We impose priors on $P_\pqcd$ as it is directly involved in the PQCD bound.
-Imposing priors on $X$ is also valid but obscures this connection, and the resulting shape of the distribution on $P_\pqcd$ might not be invariant once higher order PQCD terms become known.}.
-Since the constraints on $C_s(\mu_B)$ appear to be the strongest, it is safe to conclude that the current untamed uncertainties of PQCD EOSs make it impossible to place meaningful constraints on NS EOSs.
+To account for the pQCD truncation error manifested as dependencies on $X$, I perform a simple inference by noting that while uncertainties associated with $P_\pqcd$ are huge, those of the number densities are controlled.
+I therefore fix $n_\pqcd$ to the fiducial value $n_B=5~\fmic$, but sample $P_\pqcd$ randomly from a uniform (and log-uniform) distribution on $[0.5, 3]$ GeV/fm$^{3}$, the approximate range of pQCD predictions at $\mu_\pqcd=2.4$ GeV with $X\in[1,4]$.
+Analysis in \cref{fig:muCs} is then repeated but with this mocked $P_\pqcd$ data instead.
+Unsurprisingly, the posteriors on $C_s$ are almost identical to the priors even for $\mu_B\gtrsim2.0~\GeV$, a result independent of values of $\mu_\pqcd$, whether varying $n_\pqcd$, or if the N3LO contributions are included (\cref{sec:n3lo}) \footnote{Priors favoring large $P_\pqcd$ would help, though it is not clear if such choices are justified.
+I impose priors on $P_\pqcd$ as it is directly involved in the $\dpmax$ bound.
+Choosing instead priors on $X$ is also valid but obscures this connection, and the resulting shape of the distribution on $P_\pqcd$ might not be invariant once higher order terms in pQCD are known.}.
+Since the constraints on $C_s(\mu_B)$ appear to be the strongest, and incorporating uncertainties associated with the running of $\alpha_s$ will further broaden error bands (see~\cref{sec:alphas}), it appears that meaningful and robust constraints on the NS EOS from pQCD is infeasible at the moment.